Hazemwaddah/Azure-Security/VPN/Point-to-Site/Readme.md

  Note: We can either allocate that public IP address statically or dynamically.
 The dynamic choice will cost less than statically.

+      az network vnet-gateway create \
+      -n vgw-vpn \
+      -l eastus \
+      -g TestRG1 \
+      --public-ip-address rg-vpn-pip \
+      --vnet VNet1 \
+      --gateway-type Vpn \
+      --sku basic \
+      --vpn-type RouteBased \
+      --no-wait

+ Note: Now the virtual gateway is created for the virtual network (VNet1).
+This means that all the resources that exist in that virtual network will be accessible to VPN clients, after the gateway is configured.

+#### ii. insert a root certificate

+This article assumes you have generated a self-signed cerficate that will be used as the root cerfiicate in the virtual gateway.
+This cerificate can be created using PowerShell in Windows or using OpenSSL in Linux.
+The root cerfiicate will be inserted in the configuration of the virtual gateway and clients will have a leaf certificate generated from this root certificate.